chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 ---
-title: "Tutorial: Porting a Sample Application to Chainguard Images"
+title: "How to Port a Sample Application to Chainguard Images"
 linktitle: "Tutorial: Porting a Sample Application"
 type: "article"
 description: "This article works through porting a small but complete application to use Chainguard Images.
 As